chan-ted/tutorhand/README.md

 to do:
 - file name setting --> unique
+- delete display file
 - check empty file upload
+- hosting
 - chinese ver Q and A
 - log in to upload
 - pdf